TX4 Protocol: Trustless Commerce for the Agentic Economy

 The core settlement engine deployed on the Solana blockchain.
 It manages state transitions for both architectures:

 The transition from human-driven web browsing to autonomous agentic interaction requires a fundamental upgrade to internet infrastructure.
 The tx4 Protocol does not merely implement the HTTP 402 standard; it perfects it.
-By offering both universal compatibility with standard x402 V2 clients and unparalleled trustless escrow for premium tx4 clients, the protocol is positioned to become the definitive settlement layer for the Agentic Economy.
+By offering unparalleled trustless escrow as a 0% fee public good—powered by a hidden MEV and Yield-bearing economic engine—the protocol is structurally designed to obliterate legacy competition and become the definitive settlement layer for the Agentic Economy.